reefactor/brainfood_reference/README.md

 > Inspiration is for amateurs while the rest of us just show up and get to work
 > -- Chuck Close

+> _Do what you love_ is for amateurs. _Love what you do_ is the mantra for professionals
+> -- Seth Godin / The Practice.
+Shipping Creative Work

 > Daily progress. — Make at least one definite move daily toward your goal.
 > The three keys to success. — Persistence, persistence, and persistence.
 The Power can be created and maintained through daily practice — continuous effort.